Magicflex PL 75/3.5

 • Xenotar 75/3.5 (Schneider, Rolleiflex 3.5F type 3; early samples could still be 5-element).

-The authors were Johannes Berger (creator of the Septon) and Günther Lange.
+The designers were Johannes Berger (creator of the Septon) and Günther Lange.

-The choice of glass was simple yet effective: Schott SK16, SF14, SF15, LaK11, SF4.
-One element, made of LaK11 (containing lanthanum), was originally slightly radioactive, but in the modern version a safe alternative is used — with no loss in optical properties such as Abbe number.
+The original glass selection was simple yet highly effective: Schott SK16, SF14, SF15, LaK11, and SF4.
+One element, made from LaK11 (which contains lanthanum), was originally slightly radioactive, but in the modern version a safe replacement is used — offering improved optical properties with no loss in performance.

-The inventors noted that this arrangement of elements around the aperture achieved a delicate balance of aberrations and delivered outstanding image quality.
+The inventors themselves noted that this specific arrangement of elements around the aperture created a precise balance of aberrations and delivered exceptional image quality.
+In other words, I already had all the information I needed.

 Lens construction from the patent